kjdudley/protocols/P001A_Modified_Protocol_For_Methylation_Of_Genomic_DNA.md

-# Recommended Protocol for Methylation of Genomic DNA
+# Modified Protocol for Methylation of Genomic DNA

 ## Protocol